sidharth5n/Neural-CTRLF/README.md

 python preprocess.py --augment False --cross_val False --embedding dct
 ```
 ## Training
-First, download model checkpoint pre-trained on [IIIT-HWS dataset](https://cvit.iiit.ac.in/research/projects/cvit-projects/matchdocimgs) from [here]() and place it in `$root/checkpoints` directory.
+First, download model checkpoint pre-trained on [IIIT-HWS-10K dataset](https://cvit.iiit.ac.in/research/projects/cvit-projects/matchdocimgs) from [here]() and place it in `$root/checkpoints` directory.
 Now, run the following code with the same settings used for preparing the dataset.
 ```
 python train.py --id resnet34 --augment False --cross_val False --embedding dct
 ```
 The model checkpoints, loss dumps and infos will be saved at `checkpoints/$id/`.
-For a list of all the hyper parameters used for training, refer [opts.py]().
+For a list of all the hyper parameters used for training, refer [opts.py](https://github.com/sidharth5n/Neural-CTRLF/blob/main/opts.py).

 ## Testing
 ```